About the Journal

 Journal History

-Because of this mission, the journal has always had a close relationship with two organizations: 'The Asian Association of Christian Philosophers (AACP)', and the 'Council for Research and Values in Philosophy (RVP)', the latter of which was created by the late Father George McLean.
+Because of this mission, the journal has had a close relationship with two organizations.
+The first is 'The Asian Association of Christian Philosophers (AACP)', which is now inactive, and the other is the 'Council for Research and Values in Philosophy (RVP)', the latter of which was created by the late Father George McLean.
 These two organizations have provided the pool of regional and international scholars which are represented in our Editorial Consultants.

 The journal began as the 'ABAC Journal of Philosophy and Religion'in 1994, later changed to 'The Journal of Philosophy, Culture and Religion' in January 1996.
 The first editor-in-chief was Dr. Kirti Bunchua.
 The journal was promoted by the then president of the university Brother Martin Komolmas with the following words: